Gorbagana-Labs/gorbagana/docs/src/contributing/testnet.md

 > [!NOTE]
 > Anza employees should follow the guide in notion to set up the influxDB account.

- * Ensure that `${host}` is the host name of the InfluxDB you can access, for example `https://internal-metrics.solana.com:8086`
+ * Ensure that `${host}` is the host name of the InfluxDB you can access, for example `https://internal-metrics.gorbagana.com:8086`
- * Ensure that `${user}` is the name of an InfluxDB user account with enough rights to create a new InfluxDB database, for example `solana`.
+ * Ensure that `${user}` is the name of an InfluxDB user account with enough rights to create a new InfluxDB database, for example `gorbagana`.

 ### To set up the metrics
 You will normally only need to do this once.
 Once this is done, you will be able to save the metrics configuration and load it later from the environment.